hackclub/hackclub/workshops/drumpad/README.md

 }
 ```

-Here we created a function called `play()`, it receives a parameter, which is `link`.
+To explain what we did, we created a function called `play()`, it receives a parameter, which is `link`.
 This is the link to the sound.
 We then create an audio object and pass the link to the object.
 Now we can just load the audio with the `load()` function and with the `play()` function we can play our sound.
 A function is a block of code designed to perform a particular task, it is executed when "something" invokes it (calls it).

 All we need to do now is find a way to play sound when a button is clicked.